CASAschools/.github/profile/README.md

 Final Deliverable:

-- An interactive dashboard summarizing five local climate hazards (Extreme Heat, Wildfire, Precipitation, Flooding, and Sea Level Rise) including both historical data and future projections at school district levels.
+- An interactive dashboard summarizing local climate hazards, including both historical data and future projections.
+Moreover, in addition to geospatial and temporal data on single climate hazards, the web application will visualize aggregate climate hazards for each school.
+A user guide will be included, and additional information on adaptation measures may be included as a secondary reach goal.

 Intermediate Deliverables: